Current Research Grants

-Alain Destexhe is one of the co-directors of the project (Division Leader), and is leading the theoretical neuroscience activities.
-It is planned to create a European Institute for Theoretical Neuroscience around Paris (pending EU approval during the negociations).
-The UNIC also participates to the Cognitive Neuroscience, Neuroinformatics, Neuromorphic Engineering and Teaching aspects of the HBP (Yves Fregnac, Andrew Davison, Kirsty Grant).
+Alain Destexhe is one of the co-directors of the project ("Division Leader"), and is leading the theoretical neuroscience activities in the project.
+It is planned to create a European Institute for Theoretical Neuroscience (EITN), under the direction of Alain Destexhe, and which will be located around Paris (for more details, see the EITN page; see also the EITN website).
+The ICN also participates to the Cognitive Neuroscience, Neuroinformatics, Neuromorphic Engineering and Teaching aspects of the HBP (Yves Fregnac, Andrew Davison, Kirsty Grant).

 The goal of the MAGNETRODES project is to design and fabricate new types of microdevices to measure magnetic fields in neural tissue, and use that device to charaterize the magnetic fields generated by neurons, using experiments and modeling, as well as for spectroscopy purposes.
 The magnetic fields will be recorded at different scales, from single neurons in vitro to large portions of neural tissue in vivo.
 The research will be carried out by an interdisciplinary consortium, involving 2 groups of neuroscience, 2 groups of neuro-engineering, one group of theoretical neuroscience and one group of physicists.

 The main goal of the MAGNETRODES project is to develop a new